 • WGST 411.3

-Note: If a student chooses to use a thesis and/or research course towards the completion of the certificate, it must be demonstrated to the certificate coordinator that the thesis pursued has a focus on sustainability.
+Note: If a student chooses to use a thesis and/or research course towards the completion of the certificate, it must be demonstrated to the certificate coordinator that the thesis or research project has a focus on sustainability.